Who knew that white water rafting in North Carolina was so popular? I can tell you for sure that I didn’t until I met my husband a few years ago.

 - Plastic Bags – These are for wet clothes, just in case.

 - Dry Bag – If you want to take anything on the river then bring a dry bag.
 Just bring them at your own risk, there’s always a chance of losing it.
+This is one of the perfect gifts for outdoorsy women!

 - Waterproof Camera – If you’re brave enough you can bring your camera and video the adventure.
 Make sure it’s strapped in tight.